Skip the sugary, heavy store-bought muffins and make these delicious, healthy Carrot Cake Baked Oatmeal Muffins instead!

 Carrot Cake Baked Oatmeal Muffins

-These Carrot Cake Oatmeal Muffins are a healthy and nutritious way to start your day!
+These Carrot Cake Oatmeal Muffins are a delicious part of a nutritious breakfast!

 - 1 tsp. baking powder, gluten-free